Innovative solutions to prevent the transmission of COVID-19 in elevators

 “Smart” operating systems

 “Smart” elevator operating systems use artificial intelligence to autonomously predict and manage elevator operations.
 They can help building managers reduce crowding, optimize elevator usage, and reduce the need for human maintenance intervention.
 Here are a few examples:

 - Destination dispatch systems include one central command panel for multiple elevators.
 Once passengers select their floor on the panel, they mount the elevator only with passengers going to the same destination.
 This helps reduce the number of people in a car and travel time, and remove any in-car button touching.

 - Elevator monitoring systems.
 These consist of a computer installed in the elevator cage for collecting elevator usage data and a monitor for viewing the data remotely.
 They give building managers insight into traffic data and trends so they can strategically optimize elevator usage.
 For example, operators may reduce crowding by staggering elevators or grouping together passengers going to the same floor.
 Some of these systems can also be used to predict maintenance issues, removing the need for a technician to visit the site to make a diagnosis.

 The next-generation elevator come early

 These technologies are just a taster of things to come.
 Industry insiders say that “digital upgrades are likely to become more common as elevators are built and modernized with social distancing in mind”.

-If the “future of the elevator is touchless, highly automated, mobile and dedicated to moving people with optimal efficiency”, the novel coronavirus is simply a catalyst for the development of advanced elevator technologies that will soon be commonplace.
+If the “future of the elevator is touchless, highly automated, mobile and dedicated to moving people with optimal efficiency”.
+Especially, the novel coronavirus is simply a catalyst for the development of advanced elevator technologies that will soon be commonplace.